Devolution

 Council leaders would be expected to continue to focus on leading their areas and delivering vital services for their communities.
 However, council leaders would be expected to work closely with directly elected Mayors in their areas.

-Elections for the new regional Mayor would be held in May 2026 with residents across Hampshire, Southampton, Portsmouth and the Isle of Wight eligible to vote.
+Elections for the new regional Mayor are expected to held in May 2028 with residents across Hampshire, Southampton, Portsmouth and the Isle of Wight eligible to vote.
 The Mayor will be elected for a four-year term.

 Receive information on council services, news and events by email.